 Some portable do not have the capacity to measure the humidity level on a whole building basis, thus another measuring unit would be needed to determine the humidity level for portable units, then the units would need to be adjusted manually.

-However, the Aprilaire Model 800 does have the capacity for automatic control, and can be used to complement non-forced air heating sources or other heating systems types.
+However, the Aprilaire Model 800 whole house ductless unit does have the capacity for automatic control, and can be used to complement non-forced air heating sources or other heating systems types – up to 6500 Sq ft.
 (There are other newer models with other brands now as well)

 It’s important to change the humidifier filters regularly as like any filter, the healthy properties are connected to the cleanliness of the filter.